canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Huh.
 Wow.
 I guess that tracks.
 But from the sounds of things, not very many people?"

 "Yeah, like, less than ten total."
-Violet counted on her fingers, probably more for show than anything.
+Violet counted on her fingers.
 "Yeah, I think eight.
 Nine if I'm forgetting someone."

 "And we know there's at least a couple people from around Glasgow in here.
 Do they go further afield, like, if they're doing the whole UK, maybe it adds up?"

-"You'd think it would blow their cover sooner or later, right?
+"It would blow their cover sooner or later, right?
 Like, if someone's feeling depressed and suicidal and then this weird agent showed up like 'do you wanna sell your body to neuroscience instead'.
 Someone would definitely blab about it."
 Violet shook her head.
 "Like, I told you what they told me.
 I don't really know how it went down."

 "Then do you think they're just, like, kidnapping people?
 Drug them and tell them they consented later?"

 "If they are, nobody's ever told me.
 But I haven't really asked many people about the time before, because I assume they'd rather forget.
-I've done a handful of inductions, but only Glasgow people.
+I've done a handful of inductions, but only Glasgow people. ...
 It's possible, I guess."

 We sat with this disturbing thought for a minute.
-On the screen, Maggie's avatar---Maggie's body, I suppose you could just as well say now!---got up and stretched.
+On the screen, Maggie's avatar got up and stretched.
+Or would it be more accurate to say her body, in the world she now inhabited..?

-"Why didn't they build this lab in Korea, anyway?"
+"Say, why didn't they build this lab in Korea, anyway?"

 "I think there *is* a lab in Korea.
 But it's, you know, a regular old neuroscience lab that is very keen not to be Hwang Affair 2.
 This is the weird cadet branch.
 But definitely some of the surgeons at this place trained over there."